httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Assigning even a short freshness lifetime ({{HTTP-CACHING, Section 4.2}}) -- e.g., 5 seconds -- allows a response to be reused to satisfy multiple clients and/or a single client making the same request repeatedly.
 In general, if it is safe to reuse something, consider assigning a freshness lifetime.

 The most common method for specifying freshness is the max-age response directive ({{HTTP-CACHING, Section 5.2.2.1}}).
-The Expires header field ({{HTTP-CACHING, Section 5.3}}) can also be used, but it is not necessary; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and less error-prone.
+The Expires header field ({{HTTP-CACHING, Section 5.3}}) can also be used, but it is not necessary; all modern cache implementations support the Cache-Control header field, and specifying freshness as a delta is usually more convenient and less error-prone.

-It is not necessary to add the "public" response directive ({{HTTP-CACHING, Section 5.2.2.9}}) to cache most responses; it is only necessary when it's desirable to store an authenticated response, or when the status code isn't understood by the cache and there isn't explicit freshness information available.
+It is not necessary to add the public response directive ({{HTTP-CACHING, Section 5.2.2.9}}) to cache most responses; it is only necessary when it's desirable to store an authenticated response, or when the status code isn't understood by the cache and there isn't explicit freshness information available.

 In some situations, responses without explicit cache freshness directives will be stored and served using a heuristic freshness lifetime; see {{HTTP-CACHING, Section 4.2.2}}.
 As the heuristic is not under the control of the application, it is generally preferable to set an explicit freshness lifetime or make the response explicitly uncacheable.

-If caching of a response is not desired, the appropriate response directive is "Cache-Control: no-store".
+If caching of a response is not desired, the appropriate cache response directive is no-store.
 Other directives are not necessary, and no-store only needs to be sent in situations where the response might be cached; see {{HTTP-CACHING, Section 3}}.
-Note that "Cache-Control: no-cache" allows a response to be stored, just not reused by a cache without validation; it does not prevent caching (despite its name).
+Note that the no-cache directive allows a response to be stored, just not reused by a cache without validation; it does not prevent caching (despite its name).

 For example, this response cannot be stored or reused by a cache: